Daniel J. Frey

 People like the President tell them things that they have long believed to be true about non-white races.

-He makes a pact with them that he can change the movement of time and restore the past.
+He makes a pact with them that only he can change the movement of time and restore the glorious White past.

-They want to believe in their racist Santa Clause and will follow him over a cliff to their own economic and social doom only to make it all come true.
+They want to believe in their racist Santa Claus and will follow him over a cliff to their own economic and social doom, only to make it all come true.

 The fringe.

-But remember the fringe is not the broad weave of the American society.
+However, remember that the fringe is not the broad weave of American society.

 The heart of America is where the real work is done.

-The fringe, all fringe wants you and I to believe they are there for us, but they are not.
+The fringe, all fringe, wants you and me to believe they are there for us, but they are not.

 The pitchman who wants to sell you the greatest frying pan ever made will not be there to comfort you when your job goes away.